 Ouabain (Sigma, O3125) was resuspended in DMSO (Sigma, D2650) at a stock concentration of 100mM.
-For working concentrations of $500\mu$ M and $100\mu$ M the stock concentration was diluted in KSOMaa.
+For working concentrations of $500\mu$ M, $250\mu$ M and $100\mu$ M the stock concentration was diluted in KSOMaa.
 Brefeldin A (Sigma, B6542) was resuspended in DMSO at a stock concentration of 1.4M.
 For working concentrations of 14 $\mu$ M and 7 $\mu$ M the stock concentration was diluted in KSOMaa.
-CFTR Inhibitor-172 (Santa Cruz Biotechnologies, sc-204680) was resuspended in DMSO at a stock concentrations of 10 $\mu$ M and 5 $\mu$ M the stock concentration of 1mM.
-For working concentration of 0 oubain, brefeldin A, CFTR Inhibitor-172 or an equivalent DMSO concentration in $\mu$ -Slide chambered coverslips (Ibidi, 81506) for a 12-hr period before fixation in 4% PFA (see Immunofluorescence Staining).
+CFTR Inhibitor-172 (Santa Cruz Biotechnologies, sc-204680) was resuspended in DMSO at a stock concentrations of 10 $\mu$ M and 5 $\mu$ M the stock concentration was diluted in KSOMaa.
+Embryos were incubated with the appropriate working concentration of ouabain, brefeldin A, CFTR Inhibitor-172 or an equivalent DMSO concentration in $\mu$ -Slide chambered coverslips (Ibidi, 81506) for a 12-hr period before fixation in 4% PFA (see Immunofluorescence Staining).